microsoft/azure-software-radio-hello-world/docs/stage1/hello_world_stage1.md

 The main window is called the canvas, and it's where we will build our flowgraph.
 A flowgraph is a connection of blocks through which a continuous stream of samples flows.
 The concept of a flowgraph is an acyclic directional graph with one or more source blocks (to insert samples into the flowgraph), and one or more sink blocks (to visualize or export samples from the flowgraph), and any signal processing blocks in between.

-To create our first flowgraph, start by clicking the magnitfying glass towards the top-right, and in the search box begin to type "Signal Source"; when you see it come up (it's under the Waveform Generators) category, either double click it or drag it to the left, in order to add it to the canvas.
+To create our first flowgraph, start by clicking the magnifying glass towards the top-right, and in the search box begin to type "Signal Source"; when you see it come up (it's under the Waveform Generators) category, either double click it or drag it to the left, in order to add it to the canvas.
 Repeat this process to add a Throttle block and QT GUI Time Sink block.

 <center><img src="images/first_blocks.png" width="500"/></center>